-- The nature in the Waldviertel is perfect for walks and hikes.
-Good hiking boots therefore should be in your suitcase.
+- The nature in the Waldviertel invites to walks and hikes.
+Good hiking boots therefore necessarily belong in the suitcase.

-- For a walk through the Waldviertel you need a backpack, where you can put a snack and drinks.
-Even if you only plan a short walk, a backpack is useful.
+- For a walk through the Waldviertel you need one backpack, where you can take a snack and drinks.
+Even if you only plan a walk is one backpack practically.
 In it you can put a warm jacket and your photo equipment.

-- Due to the location of the hills and the proximity to Bohemia, "the Bohemian" often blows.
-This is the name given to the winds that often cool down the region even in summer.
-Therefore, in summer a light vest * , in autumn a softshell jacket * and in winter a jacket with a hood * should be in your suitcase.
+- Due to the location of the hilly landscape and the proximity to Bohemia, "the Bohemian" often blows here.
+This is the name of the winch, which often cools down even in summer.
+Therefore, one belongs in summer Summer vest *, in the autumn a waterproof windbreaker and in the winter a jacket with a hood * in the suitcase.

-- When you travel to the Waldviertel in winter, the wind often whistles stiffly over the open hills.
-Then you will be happy if you have hand warmers and foot warmers with you.
-You cannot buy them in stores there.
-So better bring them with you.
-Our tips for the winter cold in Canada help you also, to make your winter holiday in the Waldviertel in Austria pleasurable.
+- When you travel to the Waldviertel in winter, the wind often whistles over the open hills.
+Then you are happy if you Hand warmer and foot warmer you have.
+Our tips for the winter cold in Canada help you to make your winter holiday in the Waldviertel in Austria a pleasure.

-- For a wellness holiday in the Waldviertel, which in winter is pure pleasure, you need a swimsuit* and swimming trunks*.
-We also like to take our own bathrobe* and our slippers *.
-Thus we are well prepared for a visit to the spa after a trip through the winter world in the Waldviertel.
+- For a wellness holiday in the Waldviertel, which is just in winter a pleasure, you need swimsuit and swimming trunks*, We also like to take our own Bathrobe* and our Slippers * With.
+We are prepared for a visit to the spa after a trip to the winter world in the Waldviertel.